About The Mountain Education Foundation

 Board of Directors

-The MEF Board of Directors is comprised of twelve to eighteen members, each serving a three year term.
+The MEF Board of Directors is comprised of twelve to twenty-one members, each serving a three year, renewable term.

 Mission & Purpose